Project ID: 22

 3. Is there a correlation between olympics performance and geographic data such as forested area, land area, and agricultural land area?

 4. Is there a correlation between olympics performance and demographic data such as birth rate, life expectancy, and maternal mortality ratio?
-5. Which measures are the most accurate predictors of a country's olympics performance?

 6. What can countries do to improve their performance in the olympics?